Important update about international volunteering at Red Cross:

-Red Cross and the Australian Government will do everything we can to ensure as many volunteers as possible complete their assignments as planned.
+Red Cross and the Australian Government are doing everything we can to ensure as many volunteers as possible complete their assignments as planned.
 All support provided to volunteers - including living allowances, insurance and psychological support - will remain in place until the end date for each assignment.

 When will Red Cross start sending volunteers again?

-Red Cross is working with DFAT on a partnership that will embed international volunteering within the humanitarian and development work we do with the Australian aid program.
+Red Cross and DFAT have established a partnership that will embed international volunteering within the humanitarian and development work we do with the Australian aid program.

 To our partners and volunteers

 Our sincere thanks to all our volunteers and partner organisations.
 We are grateful for your support, understanding, patience and commitment.

 Australian Red Cross is proud of our time with the AVID program, and what has been achieved through the collective efforts of 445 Australian volunteers in 203 partner organisations across 15 countries.
 This is not the end of our commitment to international volunteering - it is the start of a new phase.